ibm-cloud-docs/openwhisk/openwhisk_about.md

 # About {{site.data.keyword.openwhisk_short}}

-{{site.data.keyword.openwhisk}} is an event-driven compute platform also referred to as Serverless computing or as Function as a Service (FaaS) that runs code in response to events or direct invocations.
+{{site.data.keyword.openwhisk}} is an event-driven compute platform, also referred to as Serverless computing, or as Function as a Service (FaaS), that runs code in response to events or direct invocations.
 The following figure shows the high-level {{site.data.keyword.openwhisk}} architecture.
 {: shortdesc}

 ![{{site.data.keyword.openwhisk_short}} architecture](./images/OpenWhisk.png)

 Examples of events include changes to database records, IoT sensor readings that exceed a certain temperature, new code commits to a GitHub repository, or simple HTTP requests from web or mobile apps.
 Events from external and internal event sources are channeled through a trigger, and rules allow actions to react to these events.

 Actions can be small snippets of JavaScript or Swift code, or custom binary code embedded in a Docker container.
 Actions in {{site.data.keyword.openwhisk_short}} are instantly deployed and executed whenever a trigger fires.
 The more triggers fire, the more actions get invoked.
-If no trigger fires, no action code is running, so there is no cost.
+If no trigger fires, no action code is running, the cost remains zero.

 In addition to associating actions with triggers, it is possible to directly invoke an action by using the {{site.data.keyword.openwhisk_short}} API, CLI, or iOS SDK.
 A set of actions can also be chained without having to write any code.
-Each action in the chain is invoked in sequence with the output of one action passed as input to the next in the sequence.
+Each action in the chain is invoked in sequence with the output of one action that is passed as input to the next in the sequence.

 With traditional long-running virtual machines or containers, it is common practice to deploy multiple VMs or containers to be resilient against outages of a single instance.
 However, {{site.data.keyword.openwhisk_short}} offers an alternative model with no resiliency-related cost overhead.
 The on-demand execution of actions provides inherent scalability and optimal utilization as the number of running actions always matches the trigger rate.
-Additionally, the developer now only focuses on code and does not worry about monitoring, patching, and securing the underlying server, storage, network, and operating system infrastructure.
+Additionally, the developer can now focus on code, and does not worry about monitoring, patching, and securing the underlying server, storage, network, and operating system infrastructure.

-Integrations with additional services and event providers can be added with packages.
+Integrations with services and event providers can be added with packages.
 A package is a bundle of feeds and actions.
 A feed is a piece of code that configures an external event source to fire trigger events.
-For example, a trigger that is created with a Cloudant change feed will configure a service to fire the trigger every time a document is modified or added to a Cloudant database.
-Actions in packages represent reusable logic that a service provider can make available so that developers not only can use the service as an event source, but also can invoke APIs of that service.
+For example, a trigger that is created with a Cloudant change feed configures a service to fire the trigger every time a document is modified or added to a Cloudant database.
+Actions in packages represent reusable logic that a service provider can make available so developers can use the service as an event source, and invoke APIs of that service.

 An existing catalog of packages offers a quick way to enhance applications with useful capabilities, and to access external services in the ecosystem.
 Examples of external services that are {{site.data.keyword.openwhisk_short}} enabled include Cloudant, The Weather Company, Slack, and GitHub.